WXLX

-WXLX (103.7 FM) is a radio station licensed to Lajas, Puerto Rico, the station serves the Puerto Rico area.
+WXLX (103.7 FM), branded on-air as La X, is a radio station licensed to Lajas, Puerto Rico, the station serves the Puerto Rico area.
 The station is currently owned by Radio X Broadcasting Corporation.

 History

 The station went on the air as WCFI on 1995-06-16.
 It is remembered for its "Radio Cofresi" moniker. on 1999-04-01 the station changed its call sign to the current WXLX.